sematext/docs/docs/fleet/fleet.md

 Fleet provides a centralized view of all the [Sematext Agents](https://sematext.com/docs/agents/sematext-agent/) installed throughout your infrastructure, offering several key advantages:

-- List all the hosts with installed Sematext Agents to get an overall view of your infrastructure
+- List all hosts with installed Sematext Agents to get an overall view of your infrastructure, and easily switch between live and offline hosts
 - Get valuable info from each host, including host diagnostics, metrics, logs and events
 - Monitor the health status of each agent and check for available updates
 - Access a list of discovered services per host, which can be further configured in Discovery